pnp/blog/content/post/provisiongenie-an-open-source-provisioning-engine-for-microsoft.md

 and got both tired of doing the same things over and over again:

-Organizations would roll out Microsoft Teams, and either not make too much fuzz on meeting user\'s needs and just assume that *changing working behavior* would magically happen or they would get a business consultant (us) who would then sit with each and every single team and explain
+Organizations would roll out Microsoft Teams, and either not make too much fuzz on meeting user's needs and just assume that *changing working behavior* would magically happen or they would get a business consultant (us) who would then sit with each and every single team and explain